dwallet-labs/dwallet-network/external-crates/move/documentation/book/src/packages.md

 license* = <string>              # e.g., "MIT", "GPL", "Apache 2.0"
 authors* = [<string>,+]  # e.g., ["Joe Smith (joesmith@noemail.com)", "John Snow (johnsnow@noemail.com)"]

 # Additional fields may be added to this section by external tools.
-E.g., on Sui the following sections are added:
+E.g., on Pera the following sections are added:
 published-at* = "<hex-address>" # The address that the package is published at.
 Should be set after the first publication.

 [dependencies] # (Optional section) Paths to dependencies